agad98/acontract/README.md

 # acontract
 A simple smart contract counter.
+Written in Solidity.